August weather forecast

 Daylight

-In Bangkok, the average length of the day in August is 12h and 34min.
+In August, the average length of the day is 12h and 34min.

 On the first day of the month, sunrise is at 06:02 and sunset at 18:46.
 On the last day of August, sunrise is at 06:06 and sunset at 18:30 +07.